Legislative basis for the notifiable diseases

 Transparency in dealing with suspected cases and outbreaks

-All suspected cases of a notifiable disease will immediately be registered in a database and announced on the website of the DVFA.
-This database resource displays information on each individual suspicion.
+All suspected cases of a notifiable disease will immediately be published on the website of the DVFA.
+The official website of the DVFA displays information on each individual suspicion notified.
 This is done to increase the awareness among farmers and veterinarians of the potential presence of the relevant notifiable disease.

-If a suspected case is deemed to be of potential interest to the general public and/or export markets, the website announcement will be followed up by a press release and targeted information to the embassies of the main export markets.
-The database is available to everyone on the website (in Danish).
+If a suspected case is deemed to be of potential interest to the general public and/or export markets, the notice on the website will be followed up by a press release.
+Additionally, targeted information will be sent to the embassies of Denmark's main export markets.
+The database is publicly available at the website of the DVFA (in Danish).

 Compensation for losses caused by notifiable diseases

-The DVFA offers compensation to animal owners who suffer a loss due to a notifiable disease.
-The offer of compensation is a major contribution towards compliance with the obligation to notify listed diseases.
+The DVFA offers compensation to animal owners who suffer a financial loss due to a notifiable disease.
+The offer of compensation contributes significantly to animal owners' compliance with the obligation to notify listed diseases.

-In case of an outbreak of a notifiable disease that implies the eradication of animals and/or eggs and destruction of contaminated feed, the DVFA offers compensation for the value of the animals, eggs and feed.
+In case of an outbreak of a notifiable disease leading to a loss of animals and/or eggs and the destruction of contaminated feed, the DVFA offers compensation for the value of the animals, eggs and feed.
 In most outbreaks, this value is estimated by a valuation committee.
-The committee has three members, one appointed by the herd owner, one appointed by the DVFA and one being an employee of the DVFA.
-The premises are cleaned and disinfected according to a fixed plan and paid by the DVFA.
-Furthermore, the DVFA pays 20% of the estimated loss of income due to the loss of production.
-If the outbreak is in either cattle or pigs, the Cattle Levy Fund or the Pig Levy Fund covers the remaining loss of income.
+The committee has three members: one appointed by the herd owner, one appointed by the DVFA and one being an employee of the DVFA.
+The premises are cleaned and disinfected according to a fixed plan, the cleaning and disinfection being paid by the DVFA.
+Furthermore, the DVFA pays 20% of the estimated loss of income due to the disease outbreak.
+If the outbreak is in either cattle or pigs, the Cattle Levy Fund or the Pig Levy Fund will cover the remaining income loss.

-Examples of Danish surveillance programmes for emerging diseases:
+Examples of Danish surveillance programmes for emerging diseases are given below:

 Blood samples from outdoor poultry are tested for West Nile fever.

-Carcasses of pigs submitted for autopsy are tested for classical swine fever and African swine fever.
+Samples from carcasses of swine submitted for post-mortem examination are tested for classical swine fever and African swine fever.

-A special screening for porcine epidemic diarrhoea was initiated by the DVFA in 2014.
+- A special surveillance programme for porcine epidemic diarrhoea was initiated by the DVFA in 2014 and continued in 2018.